ziyanai/IResume/_pages/about.md

 ## About Me

 Having graduated from the University of Hong Kong with a Master's degree in Library and Information Management, I have a strong passion for research in interdisciplinary applications of data science in social sciences.
 Under the supervision of Dr. Dickson K.W.
-Chiu and Dr. Samuel Ping-Man Choi, I became passionate about sociology.
+Chiu and Dr. Samuel Ping-Man Choi, I became passionate about sociology and computational social sciences.
 I also earned a Bachelor’s degree in e-Business Management and Information Systems from Hong Kong Baptist University.

 ## Research Interests

 -   Social Sciences
 -   Sociology
+-   Big Data Analytics
 -   Interdisciplinary Applications of Data Science in Digital Humanities
+-   Natural Language Processing
 -   Data Science